Chapter Five: Boundary Crossing

-“Ooo-kay,” I got up and stepped forwards, “but I'm warning you, I – woOOOAH!!!”
-As soon as I'd gotten close to her, she'd given me a shove that almost lifted me off my feet.
-I was totally caught off guard and I didn't catch my balance until I stumbled into a wall.
-Catching my breath, I gasped out, “I didn't know you were going to be serious!”
+“Ooo-kay,” I got up and stepped forwards, “but I’m warning you, I – woOOOAH!!!”
+As soon as I’d gotten close to her, she’d given me a shove that almost lifted me off my feet.
+I was totally caught off guard, and I almost stumbled into a wall.
+Catching my breath, I gasped out, “I didn’t know you were going to be serious!”

 “When am I not serious?”
-Yali grinned wickedly.
+Yali looked me dead in the eyes, a hint of smugness on her face.
 She was already stepping towards me like she was moving in for the kill.
 My heart leapt into my throat.
 Was this really happening?
-Yali never got this energetic, this... physical.
-We'd hug and kiss and stuff, but that was gentle, it just wasn't the same.
-But now… A thrill shot through me.
+Yali never got this energetic, this… physical.
+A thrill shot through me.
 Every part of my body was suddenly charged up and ready to go.

 I jumped forward to meet her.
-We collided and grappled our way across the room, bumping into furniture as we went.
-She was good at it, too, I couldn't get the advantage of her easily.
-I stepped back and then lunged at her, trying to get her off balance, but she was as solid as a rock.
-Not expecting that, I made one wrong step and lost my footing.
-Then it was her turn to take advantage.
+We collided and grappled our way across the room, bumping into the furniture as we went.
+She was good at it, too, I couldn’t knock her off balance.
+I stepped back and lunged at her, but she was as solid as a rock.
+Then I made one wrong step and lost my footing, and it was her turn to take advantage.
 She surged forward, bearing my body backwards until I thudded into a wall.

 I gasped for breath.
 Yali was leaning into me, pinning me against the wall with her full weight.
-Her body rubbed against mine as I tried to squirm away, making my skin explode with feeling.
+When I tried to squirm away, it just made me rub against her even harder.
 Oh gods, this was turning me on!
-I heaved my body left and right, trying to get free, but all I managed to do was squish into her at different angles.
-She was squashing the air out of my lungs, too, I couldn't even breathe all the way.
+I heaved left and right, trying to get free, but I was totally engulfed by her huge, warm, powerful body.
+I couldn’t even breathe all the way in.

 “No fair,” I gasped.